 I went book shopping yesterday.
 I don’t know why I picked up anything.
 I already had 130 books on my TBR list, three of which were recent arrivals via my boyfriend that I wanted to check out.
 And I already had six or seven that I have been sitting around various places in the house, […]

 In my years as a developmental editor, ghostwriter, and book reviewer, I've come across a few tricks to breaking down a good story, and a few tips for assembling one.
-In the discussion about different types of writers -- "planners" vs. "pantsers" -- I tend to come down closer on the side of "planner."
-I [...]
+Maybe you've been told before how to outline your novel or nonfiction book, but hopefully this blog will have some new information for you.
+In [...]

 Ad copy and poetry are about emotion.
 What's the result?
 The old tricks work for both.